Sacred Band of Thebes: Battle of Tegyra

 The exact number of the belligerents on each side varies by account.
 Diodorus puts the number of Thebans at 500 against the Spartans' 1,000 (each mora consisting of 500 men), apparently basing it on Ephorus' original figures.
 Plutarch puts the number of the Thebans at 300, and acknowledges three sources for the number of Spartans: 1000 by the account of Ephorus; 1,400 by Callisthenes (c.
 360–328 BC); or 1,800 by Polybius (c.
 200–118 BC).
 Some of these numbers may have been exaggerated due to the overall significance of the battle.
 The battle, while minor, was remarkable for being the first time a Spartan force had been defeated in pitched battle, dispelling the myth of Spartan invincibility.
 It left a deep impression in Greece and boosted the morale among Boeotians, foreshadowing the later Battle of Leuctra.
 In Plutarch's own words:

 Shortly after this, the Athenians initiated the Common Peace of 375 BC (Κοινὴ Εἰρήνη, Koine Eirene) among Greek city-states.
 According to Xenophon, they were alarmed at the growing power of Thebes and weary of fending off Spartan fleets alone as the Thebans were not contributing any money to maintaining the Athenian fleet.
 However this broke down soon after in 374 BC, when Athens and Sparta resumed hostilities over Korkyra (modern Corfu).
 During this time period, Athens also gradually became hostile to Thebes.
 While Athens and Sparta were busy fighting each other, Thebes resumed her campaigns against the autonomous pro-Spartan Boeotian poleis.
 Thespiae and Tanagra were subjugated and formally became part of the reestablished democratic Boeotian confederacy.
 In 373 BC, Thebans under the command of the boeotarch Neocles attacked and razed its traditional rival, the Boeotian city of Plataea.
 The Plataean citizens were allowed to leave alive, but they were reduced to being refugees and sought sanctuary in Athens.
 Of the pro-Spartan Boeotian poleis, only Orchomenus remained.

 By this time, Thebes had also started attacking Phocian poleis allied to Sparta.
 Pelopidas is again mentioned as the commander of the abortive Theban siege of the Phocian city of Elateia (c.
 372 BC).
 In response to the Theban army outside the city's walls, the Phocian general Onomarchus brought out all the inhabitants of the city (including the elderly, women, and children) and locked the gates.
 He then placed the non-combatants directly behind the defenders of Elateia.
 On seeing this, Pelopidas withdrew his forces, recognizing that the Phocians would fight to the death to protect their loved ones.

 By 371 BC, there was another attempt to revive the King's Peace to curb the rise of Thebes.
 It was initiated by either the Athenians or the Persians (perhaps at the prompting of the Spartans).
-The Spartans also sent a large force led by King Cleombrotus I (Sparta having two kings simultaneously for most of its history) to Phocis, ready to invade Boeotia if the Thebans refuse to attend the peace conference or accept its terms.
+The Spartans also sent a large force led by King Cleombrotus I (Sparta having two kings simultaneously for most of its history) to Phocis, ready to invade Boeotia if the Thebans refused to attend the peace conference or accept its terms.